FilipeSantos07/FilipeSantos07/README.md

 ### Hi there, I'm Filipe Santos 👋

 #### About
-I'm a Web Developer, studying Web Development at `Rocketseat`.
+I'm a Web Developer, studying web development at `Rocketseat`.

 #### Current Stack
 - Main language: `JavaScript`